 Monster.com is a job board that has plenty of entry-level customer-service jobs listed.
 Applicants can filter the thousands of available job offers by location, company, and position title.
+(Be sure to enter “remote” into the location field when you search.)
 Some of these positions are temporary and some part-time.

 There are several websites that connect prospective clients with contractors looking for writers, copyeditors, grammar specialists, and proofreaders.
 Gramlee, Contena, Upwork, and Wordvice are just a few, and each platform is updated often with new writing and editing jobs that could be perfect for your college student.

 Does your child speak more than one language?
 Platforms like LionBridge and Unbabel can connect them to a variety of language-related jobs.
 LionBridge connects contractors to jobs in corporate associating, rating, annotating and testing, translating, interpreting, gaming, and more.
 Unbabel is a leading service for translators.

 Scribie is a platform that connects contractors with jobs transcribing audio and video files.
 To begin working, transcribers submit an application, take an online test, and begin their freelance job earning per audio hour transcribed.

 Clickworker, Survey Junkie, UserTesting, Streetbees, Ferpection, TestingTime, Swagbucks and InboxDollars

 Is your child open to a variety of task-related work online such as testing apps, participating in surveys, searching and categorizing data, and more?
 There are many platforms where your child can find tasks to earn some extra cash over the summer.